Generated Contents Enrichment: Introduction

-Towards solving the mentioned challenges and achieving GCE, we propose an intriguing approach that, to some extent, mimics the human reasoning procedure for hallucinating the enriching content.
-Particularly, our introduced method is designed with an end-to-end trainable architecture consisting of three principal stages.
-As an initial step, we represent the input description as a scene graph, wherein each node resembles a semantic, i.e., an object, and each edge corresponds to an inter-object relationship.
+To address these challenges, we propose an approach inspired by the way humans reason about and imagine plausible enriching content.
+Our framework makes this human-inspired enrichment step explicit in a scene graph before image generation.
+Our method has a jointly trained architecture with three principal stages.
+Before the three learned stages, the input description is represented as a scene graph, where each node denotes an object and each edge denotes an inter-object relation.
 In the first stage, we enrich the scene graph iteratively.
-In each iteration, we append a single object by modeling it as an unknown node and its related inter-object relationships as unknown edges, which are then predicted employing a Graph Convolutional Network (GCN) by aggregating the information from the known nodes and edges; thus, the enriching contents are semantically relevant with the ones in the description.
-Then, the enriched scene graph is fed into \mn{a pair of Scene Graph Discriminators} to guarantee its structural reality. \mn{In the second stage,} we \mn{synthesize} the enriched image from the enriched scene graph by adopting an image generator \cite{johnson2018image}. \mn{The third stage} simultaneously feeds the enriched image \mn{and the input description} into the \mn{Visual Scene Characteriser} and \mn{Image-Text Aligner}, respectively, thus the generated image is visually real and preserves the information of the description.
+In each iteration, we add one temporary object slot and predict both its object label and its incident relation labels.
+These predictions are produced by a Graph Convolutional Network (GCN), which aggregates information from known nodes and edges.
+As a result, the enriching content remains semantically aligned with the content in the input description.
+The enriched scene graph is then scored by scene graph critics that encourage realistic object and relation structure.
+In the second stage, the enriched graph is converted into a continuous text-conditioning representation and rendered by a fixed text-to-image generator.
+During training, object and predicate predictions are kept as soft probability distributions and mapped through the corresponding category or token embeddings.
+This continuous conditioning path allows visual and image-text alignment losses to backpropagate through the frozen conditioning pathway while updating only the scene graph enrichment modules.
+In the third stage, a visual scene characterizer and an image-text aligner provide training signals that encourage the generated image to remain plausible and consistent with the input description.

-Therefore, our contribution is a novel end-to-end trainable framework appointed to handle the proposed GCE task as the first attempt, to our best knowledge.
-This is executed by demonstrating the input scene descriptions as scene graphs and then enriching the semantics by employing GCNs.
-Afterward, the final enrichments are produced by feeding the enriched scene graphs into an image generator. \mn{In contrast to traditional text-to-image generation approaches, which solely focus on visual authenticity, we enhanced the generation by incorporating explicit visual and textual content enrichments that are semantically and structurally coherent with the provided input description.} We assess our method on the real-world images and scene descriptions with rich semantics from the Visual Genome dataset \cite{krishna2017visual}, and achieve encouraging quantitative and qualitative outcomes.